 There are few key characteristics that tent needs to have: be waterproof, strong, light, spacious and quick to pitch.
 Of course, it all depends on what you need to use your tent for.
 The size will be different when you want to sleep in the tent alone or with a group of friends.
 If you plan to take it hiking, you would want it to be as light as possible.
 If you are just going to keep it in the car and pitch on the camping spot, you can focus more on the comfort and space inside.
 In both cases, it needs to be waterproof and strong enough to hold in place in case of the wind or rain.

 After searching for a while I got a 2 man Gelert Rocky tent.
 Unfortunately, it’s no longer available, however, Gelert has some other good value tents still on offer.
-You can check prices and sizes here.
 I’ve been using this tent for 3-4 years quite often and it works great.
 It traveled with me all around Scotland, Iceland, Georgia, Norway, and Poland.

-For more tent sizes and prices, you can also check here or here – I’m sure you will find something good.
+For more tent sizes and prices check the best sellers above.
+I’m sure you will find something good.
 Don’t hesitate to shoot me a message in the comments below if you need any help with choosing the best one for you.

-The sleeping bag is another essential camping equipment.
-It adds so much to your comfort while wild camping.
+The sleeping bag is another part of the essential camping gear.
+It adds so much to your comfort while wild camping and protects you from cold.

 I am totally in love with my AEGISMAX ultralight goose down sleeping bag and after years of dealing with a big, heavy and not really warm old one, I can feel a significant difference.
 I can sleep in a tent like a baby (my boyfriend is always surprised, as I’m usually a very light sleeper), and it’s mostly because of this sleeping bag.
 It’s very cozy and warm, being light and compactable at the same time.
 It can be compressed to the size of a bottle of water!
 You can find different sizes and types of the goose down fill of that sleeping bag type here.